shubham-gadhe/Programming/C++_Programming/Practise_Programs/README.md

 * Strengthen C++ programming fundamentals
 * Develop object-oriented programming skills
-* Improve logical thinking and coding practices
+* Improve logical thinking and problem-solving abilities
 * Build a strong foundation for software development
-* Prepare for technical interviews
+* Prepare for technical interviews and coding challenges

 ---

 ## 📌 Note

 All programs are written for learning and skill development.
-The code emphasizes readability, modular design, and industry-standard coding practices.
+The code emphasizes readability, clean coding practices, modular design, and adherence to C++ programming standards.

 ---